nculwell/nculwell.github.io/DinosaurBooks.md

 * Dougal Dixon
   * Reptiles rule: Triassic life; etc. (Awesome Ancient Animals)
   * Stegosaurus : and other plains dinosaurs; etc. (Dinosaur Find)
+  * Complete Illustrated Encyclopedia ([Worldcat](https://www.worldcat.org/title/complete-illustrated-encyclopedia-of-dinosaurs-prehistoric-creatures-the-ultimate-illustrated-reference-guide-to-1000-dinosaurs-and-prehistoric-creatures-with-2000-specially-commissioned-artworks-maps-and-photographs/oclc/944351418), [Amazon](https://smile.amazon.com/dp/1846812097)) - The format of the new (2014) paperback edition of this one is really too small for what it is (6.8 x 8.5 inches), but it is cheap.
+It covers a very large number of dinosaur species, which makes it a wide-ranging reference, but it's not the most attractive for children and it doesn't have a lot to say about each species.
 * Dinosaurs Through Time / McRae Books
 * Dinosaurs Through Time [Mamenchisaurus] / Harris, Nicholas ; Scott, Peter David ; Dennis, Peter .
 * Where did dinosaurs come from? / oehfeld, Kathleen Weidner ; Washburn, Lucia